Elgg/Elgg/docs/guides/widgets.rst

 -  entity\_type - The entity type to create new widgets for.
 -  entity\_subtype - The entity subtype to create new widgets for.
 The can be ELGG\_ENTITIES\_ANY\_VALUE to create for all entity types.

-To have widgets be created you need to register the following plugin hook:
+To have widgets be created you need to register the following event:

 .. code-block:: php

-    elgg_register_plugin_hook_handler('create', 'object', 'Elgg\Widgets\CreateDefaultWidgetsHandler');
+    elgg_register_event_handler('create', 'object', 'Elgg\Widgets\CreateDefaultWidgetsHandler');

 When an object triggers an event that matches the event, entity\_type, and entity\_subtype parameters passed, Elgg core will look for default widgets that match the widget\_context and will copy them to that object's owner\_guid and container\_guid.
 All widget settings will also be copied.